Py-GNU-Unix/oopygame/README.md

 #### colors.py

-The colors.py module, contains some color tuples like white(255, 255, 255), black(0, 0, 0), red, green, and many others.
+The colors.py module, contains some color tuples like white, black or green and some tools for making these tuple more lighter or darker.

 #### demons.py